-Figure 2.
-Four ceramic “rhinoceros” heads from Pavlov I.
+Figure 3.
+Four ceramic “rhinoceros” heads from Pavlov I. Scale bar is 1 cm.

 Our contemporary inclination to ‘group’ figurines as related because they depict a similar subject and because they were made in the same raw material seems to have led past researchers to overlook the diverse array of ways they were made.
 If these artefacts were made in ivory, we would expect them to be much more uniform, both in their chaîne opératoires and techniques and tools of manufacture, as well as in their final aesthetic appearance.
 However, the ceramic figurine fragments display a large degree of experimentation in all aspects.
 For instance, the way the artist or artists made the eyes on each figurine is unique.
 Some are very superficially engraved, others are more deeply carved, while others are made by deeply puncturing or even fully perforating the material.
 One figurine features an eye that stands in low relief above the rest of the head, demonstrating it was added as a separate component.
 These differences imply not just a diverse suite of different types of tools employed during manufacture, but also distinct bodily gestures that were employed and allowed.
-On one lion head from Pavlov I, the two eyes were actually made in different ways, demonstrating a degree of experimentation and diversity not witnessed in the assemblages of art made in organic raw materials (Figure 3).
+On one lion head from DV I, the two eyes were actually made in different ways, demonstrating a degree of experimentation and diversity not witnessed in the assemblages of art made in organic raw materials (Figure 4).
 In this instance, a desire to experiment with different ways of making and expressing a lion’s eye seems to have trumped any concerns with naturalism or aesthetic uniformity across the figurine.
 This degree of diversity on a ceramic artefact is particularly instructive because of the temporal parameters on working with wet ceramic paste.
 The eye made by deeply puncturing the surface preserves a large and visible burr along its periphery, which suggests it was made when the paste was still quite wet.
 However, the other eye was made by much more superficially engraving the surface, and microscopic analysis reveals a smoother periphery to this mark, lacking such a pronounced burr, suggesting the paste may have been drier when the craftsperson executed this engraving.
 Thus, we might infer a temporal order for these marks, with the deeply-gouged or punctured eye being made first, and the more finely-engraved eye being made second, when the loess paste was less wet.
+The great degree of variability in the production of ceramic figurines of the same subject matter suggests that Pavlovian craftspeople working in this innovative material placed primary value on the opportunity to experiment in these stages of production.
+This offers a sharp contrast to the apparent socio-technical interest in uniformity, seriation and consistency in the production of ivory art at the same sites.
+The introduction of this new material may have spurred a new set of socio-artistic priorities, values, and interests.